19 Jun

 Conclusion

-As for the “big three” alliance that assured the victory over Germany, it didn’t take long for the alliance to collapse.
+As for the “big three” Alliance that assured the victory over Germany, it didn’t take long for the alliance to collapse.
 It was never culturally intact, as was the chimpanzee group before their separation.
-The United States and Great Britain very soon, had post-war signs of mistrust of Russia beginning early in 1947.
+The United States and Great Britain had post-war signs of mistrust of Russia beginning early in 1947.
 The Soviet Union showed hostility against the previous alliance when they began to militarily take over Eastern European countries, turning them into satellite states.

 The Cold War began and we might say the rest is history.
 However, there have been periods of harmony between the three, until Russia separated itself from the rest of the world, by an un-provoked attack against Ukraine, their neighbor.
-The Russia-Ukraine war has been going on for over a year in 2023, with Russia seeking power and control over territory they claim is theirs.
-Like the chimp group, the two are now separated, though they have many cultural similarities.
-The struggle for resolutions to end wars will continue, whether war is in human DNA or not.
+The Russia-Ukraine war has been going on for almost two years, now in 2024, with Russia seeking power and control over territory they claim is theirs.
+The Israeli struggle for existence is historical.
+Like the chimp groups, war has separated the belligerents from each other, though they have many cultural similarities.